- This event has passed.

 There will be limited time for audience questions following the panel.

 Before becoming Paris Bureau Chief, Adam Nossiter was a Paris correspondent for The New York Times since July 2015.
 Previously, Nossiter served as the West Africa bureau chief for The Times, starting in 2009.
 He served as a Times national correspondent in New Orleans from 2006 to 2009.

-Foreign correspondent focusing on French and European politics and culture Education: University of Oxford, DPhil in history; Harvard University, BA in history and literature James McAuley is Paris correspondent for The Washington Post.
-He holds a PhD in French history.
+James McAuley is Paris correspondent for The Washington Post focusing on French and European politics and culture.
+Education: University of Oxford, DPhil in history; Harvard University, BA in history and literature.
+He also holds a PhD in French history.

 Philippe Askenazy is senior researcher at the CNRS-Centre Maurice Halbwachs and professor of economics at the Ecole Normale Supérieure.
 He is a specialist of industrial relations.
 His next book Share the Wealth: How to End Rentier Capitalism, will be published Fall 2020.
 He is also the author of The Blind Decades: Employment and Growth in France, 1974-2014.

 Sylvie Kauffmann is editorial director and columnist at Le Monde as well as a contributing writer at the New York Times.
 Previously, she served as a foreign correspondent stationed in various locations, including London, Warsaw, and Moscow, for Agence France-Presse.